henriquejosefaria/Jasmin/README.md

 git clone https://github.com/henriquejosefaria/Jasmin.git

-Now you can enter Jasmin/ZKBoo/ and run the ZKBoo code using the command make.
+Now you can enter Jasmin/ZKBoo/ with the command "cd Jasmin/ZKBoo/" and run the ZKBoo code using the command "make".